OutSystems/docs-support/src/troubleshooting/application-lifecycle/too-many-failed-login.md

 ## Resolution

-### Unblock users in management consoles
+### Unblock IT users in management consoles

-If this issue is preventing the user from logging in a management console (LifeTime or Service Center) and the user requires immediate access, the situation must be handled by a administrator.
-Otherwise, the user should wait the indicated period.
+If this issue is preventing the IT user from logging in a management console (LifeTime or Service Center) and the IT user requires immediate access, the situation must be handled by an administrator.
+Otherwise, the user should wait for the indicated period.

 **LifeTime managed environment**